jezzsantos/saastack/README_DERIVATIVE.md

 To kill these processes:

 * On Windows, `taskkill /f /im dotnet.exe`
-* On MacOS:
+* On macOS:
    * Find the processes: `lsof -Pni | grep "5001\|5101\|5656"`
    * Kill the processes: `kill -9 <processid>` where `<processid>` is the ID of the process in the list

-   * Alternatively, in MacOS:
+   * Alternatively, in macOS:

       * Use `lsof -ti :[PORT]` and locate the PID of the process, e.g., `lsof -ti :5656`.
       * Open "Activity Monitor", locate the process with that PID, and stop that process.